eigr/Astreu/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+It is the project maintainers responsibility to respond to all contributors as quickly as possible, in a thoughtful manner and with a view to promoting a healthy environment among all.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces